valancej/documentation/_pro/builds-and-configuration/image-registries.md

   encrypted_env_file: gcr.env.encrypted
 ```

-This will use the image we maintain for AWS authentication to generate credentials on image pull.
+This will use the image we maintain for Google authentication to generate credentials on image pull.
 Note that you will need to have your AWS credentials set via the [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) for the generator service, and that the AWS account you are authenticating with will need appropriate IAM permissions.

 Learn more about [using Google Cloud with Codeship Pro]({{ site.baseurl }}{% link _pro/continuous-deployment/google-cloud.md %}).